 - A healthy mouth means a healthy dog.

 - The state of a dog’s teeth as they age can mean life or death for senior dogs.
 This is similar in humans, too.
 When we are sick one of the first places that starts to go is the mouth.

 - You want to provide regular care and brushing for your dog.
 Tartar builds up on their teeth overtime and can turn into gingivitis.
 This gum disease can, in turn, cause serious heart problems in dogs.

 4) Keep up a regular exercise routine and adjust their surroundings where needed.

 - Older dogs do not have the same activity level or agility they did as puppies or younger dogs.
 However, they still maintain the puppy mentality and will want to play and get exercise.

 - Older dogs need to keep their joints moving to keep them loose and limber.
-Daily walks or swimming are the best forms of exercise for older dogs and they are easy on the joints, but provide an adequate amount of motion.
+According to Puppypointers.com, daily walks or swimming are the best forms of exercise for older dogs and they are easy on the joints, but provide an adequate amount of motion.
 For dogs with arthritis, swimming is really the best.

 - Keep tabs on how much your dog is able to do and accomplish.
 If you notice Trixie struggling to go up and down the stairs on your porch, consider adding a ramp for more ease of movement.